 How to Modernize an Older Folsom Home Without Losing Its Character?

-Modernizing an older Folsom home requires a delicate balance between updating systems and finishes while respecting the original architectural intent.
-The first question we ask is what elements are worth preserving, original woodwork, plaster walls, or historic windows, and what can be upgraded without erasing character.
+Updating an older Folsom home?
+Balance new systems with original design.
+What stays and what gets upgraded?
+We often keep original wood or plaster walls.
 The American Society of Interior Designers highlights that authenticity is key to regional appeal, so choosing finishes that reflect local materials, such as low-VOC paints in earthy tones or textured plaster walls, helps maintain a sense of place.

 Observed Failure Modes, How Folsom Interior Design Goes Wrong